shiwangupadhyay/forge_ai/README.md

-# Forge: The AI Coding Agent
+# Forge AI: Your Coding Agent

-An intelligent agent designed to inspect, reason about, and safely modify your codebase, Jupyter notebooks, and datasets.
-Forge empowers developers by automating code understanding, refactoring suggestions, and data insights directly from the command line.
+An intelligent AI coding agent that can inspect, reason about, and safely modify your codebase.
+Forge AI provides an interactive command-line interface to empower developers with an AI assistant directly in their projects.

+## Key Features

+*   **Intelligent Code Inspection**: Utilizes tools to `read_file`, `read_notebook_cells`, and `summarize_dataset` to understand your project context.
+*   **Reasoning and Planning**: Employs an advanced LangGraph workflow to formulate plans and execute steps to address your requests.
+*   **Safe Code Modification**: Proposes changes via `propose_changes` tool, showing a detailed diff and requiring explicit user approval before any file modifications.
+*   **Multi-LLM Support**: Configurable with various LLM providers including OpenAI, Google Gemini, and Anthropic.
+*   **Persistent Memory**: Remembers past conversations and context across sessions using SQLite checkpointing.
+*   **CLI-First Experience**: Seamless integration into your development workflow via a `typer`-powered command-line interface.

 ## Project Structure